TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Apollo-template.md

 # Apollo template title
 <br>
 <!--Head1 required for internal reference only-->
-DIRECTIONS: Copy the raw form of this article to create Apollo common solutions articles for the Azure self-help platform.
+**Directions:** Copy the raw form of this article to create Apollo common solutions articles for the Azure self-help platform.

 ## Title - Required
 <!--Clearly state the specific problem and how the article addresses it.
 Sentence capitalization.